aws-samples/anomaly-detection-sample-for-aws-iot-sitewise/README.md

 4. [Clean up](#4-clean-up)

 ## About this Repo
 This repo provides code samples to experiment with the private beta version of new native multi-variate anomaly detection feature offered by AWS IoT SiteWise.
-This feature simplifies the anomaly detection workflow for customers by removing depending on Amazon Lookout for Equipment service which is on de-emphasis path.
+This feature simplifies the anomaly detection workflow for customers by removing dependency on Amazon Lookout for Equipment service, which is no longer available to new customers effective October 17, 2024.

 The code samples provide an end-to-end experience, from onboarding assets and importing historical data to training an anomaly detection model and retrieving the anomaly results.